-^{3/} One representative expressed reservations concerning this phrase.
+^{3/} Nigeria expressed reservations concerning this phrase.

-^{4/} Some representatives proposed the deletion or the reformulation of this paragraph on the grounds that it restricted freedom of speech.
+^{4/} Colombia, Finland and the United States of America proposed the deletion or the reformulation of this paragraph on the grounds that it restricted freedom of speech.

 Each State Party agrees to take all appropriate measures, including legislation, to combat all forms of traffic in women and exploitation of prostitution of women.